prayagupa/eventstream-akka/README.md

 Questions
 ------------
-* amazing, how state is mapped back once actor instance is re-started? (persistenceId mapped to journal collection field maybe)
+* How actor state is mapped back once actor/consumer instance is re-started?

+_persistenceId mapped to journal collection field maybe_

-- When a PersistentActor is started or restarted, journaled messages are replayed to that actor so that it can recover internal state from these messages.
+_When a PersistentActor is started or restarted, journaled messages are replayed to that actor so that it can recover internal state from these messages._

-* how external system can talk to PersistentActor so that it receives commands, ??
-CommandStreaming ??
+* How external system can talk to PersistentActor so that it receives Commands ??

+_CommandStreaming ??_

+_external system probably doesn't need to talk to, rather talks to some end point which will publish the Command??
+I don't know._

 * PersistentActor snapshots the Events not the Commands??

-* What if same command is processed twice??
+* What if same Command is processed twice??
 Can it happen??
+How can it be prevented?

 * Who processes Events actually??
 All i see is Commands.

-- PersistentView ??
+_PersistentView ??
 A PersistentView is a persistent, stateful actor that receives JournaledMessages that have been written by another persistent actor.
-A PView itself does not journal new messages, instead, it updates internal-state only from a PersistentActor's replicated message stream.
+A PView itself does not journal new messages, instead, it updates internal-state only from a PersistentActor's replicated message stream._